 Should you wish to speak with a representative of your airline we have the airline information desk in both North and South Terminal.
 Our staff will be happy to help direct or assist you to these areas.

 If you’re waiting for your flight in the special assistance waiting area a member of staff will advise you when the gate has been opened and they are ready to take you.
 If you have been given a buzzer, this will let you know when to make your way back to the special assistance waiting area.

 Passengers can be assisted from the special assistance waiting area in different ways - we can provide a walking escort, assistance with a wheelchair or we can assist using an electric buggy.

 If you’d like to make your own way to the gate you’ll be able to see your gate information on the flight information display screens.
 Once your gate number is showing on the screens you can make your way to the gate, some of which can be a ten minute walk from the departure lounge, so please allow enough time to travel to the gate.

 You will find toilets and baby changes on the way to each gate, we also provide some dedicated seating on the way in case you need to have a break when walking.
 There is also a changing place room in each terminal - should you require access, please speak to a member of the special assistance team.
 Please use one of the white phones on the walls to call for help if you need it at any time.

-If you can’t manage the steps up to the aircraft we provide ambu-lift vehicles that are used to help you board.
-The ambu-lift is secure and can be used to assist several passengers to the aircraft.
+If you can’t manage the steps up to the aircraft we provide Ambi-lift vehicles that are used to help you board.
+The Ambi-lift is secure and can be used to assist several passengers to the aircraft.
 Companions will need to use the steps along with other passengers.

-If you need some more assistance to board the aircraft we can arrange an Eagle Hoist, this service needs to be booked 24 hours in advance by emailing firstname.lastname@example.org with your name, contact information, flight details, height and weight, if you’re using your own sling and if you’ve used the service before.
+If you need some more assistance to board the aircraft we can arrange an Eagle Hoist, this service needs to be booked 24 hours in advance by emailing email@example.com with your name, contact information, flight details, height and weight and if you’ve used the service before.
 Once your booking is confirmed you will receive email notification.